OPM/ResInsight/docs/ReservoirViews.md

 The **Cell Result** item defines which Eclipse property the 3D View uses for the main cell color.
 The property can be chosen in the property panel of the **Cell Result** item.
 The mapping between cell values and color is defined by the **Legend Definition**  ![]({{ site.baseurl }}/images/Legend.png) along with some appearance settings on the Legend itself.
 (Number format etc.)

+Please refer to [Result Color Legend]({{ site.baseurl }}/docs/resultcolorlegend) for details.

 ### Range Filters &nbsp;![]({{ site.baseurl }}/images/CellFilter_Range.png) and Property Filters &nbsp;![]({{ site.baseurl }}/images/CellFilter_Values.png)

-In order to see different sets of cells, and cells inside the reservoir, Views uses cell filters.
+In order to see different sets of cells, and cells inside the reservoir, Views use cell filters.
 Please refer to [Cell Filters]({{ site.baseurl }}/docs/filters) to read more about them.

 ### Info Box